ThomasStolt/Copy-Recordings-Off-Rodecaster-Pro-2/README.md

 Here is the solution to all of your problems!!!

 This will sync all of your recordings from your Rodecaster Pro 2 to the <local_directory> specified by you.
+First you have to setup SSH key-based authentication between the machine you are running this script from and your RCP2.

+1. Generate an SSH Key Pair
+First, yo uneed to generate a public/private SSH key pair on your local machine (if you haven't already).
+Open a terminal and run:

+ssh-keygen -t rsa -b 4096

+2. Copy the Public Key to RCP2
+Next, copy your public SSH key to the RCP2.
+Replace <IP_address> with the IP address of your RCP2:

+ssh-copy-id root@RCP2_IP

+3. Verify that you can now SSH into the RCP2 without a password, try:

+ssh root@<IP_address>

 1. Download rsync_script.sh and make it executable.
 2. Run it like so: "./rsync_script.sh <local_directory>"